Meridian Street United Methodist Church: Present-day church

-The architectural firm of Russ and Harrison designed the present-day Meridian Street United Methodist Church, which is located at 5500 North Meridian Street.
+The architectural firm of Russ and Harrison designed the present-day Meridian Street United Methodist Church at 5500 North Meridian Street.
 The cost to construct the church in 1950 was $909,364.
 Donations to the church's building campaign and a mortgage paid for its construction.
 Its cornerstone was laid on September 17, 1950; the first service was held in the new building on June 29, 1952.

-In 1968 the church was renamed the Meridian Street United Methodist Church following a merger of the Methodist Church with the Evangelical United Brethren Church to become the United Methodist Church.
+In 1968, the church was renamed the Meridian Street United Methodist Church following a merger of the Methodist Church with the Evangelical United Brethren Church to become the United Methodist Church.

 Construction on the church's Aldersgate addition, which is connected to the main building, began in 1988; it was consecrated on October 4, 1989.
 A low bid submitted for the building project was $2.3 million.
 Funding for the construction came from donations made to the church's building campaign, as well as a mortgage.